lishamhlanga/Donegal-Famous-Beaches/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch with /root as the default
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - The link would be displayed .
 ![Deployment Github](https://github.com/lishamhlanga/Donegal-Famous-Beaches/blob/main/Media/deployment-github.png)